Welcome, Instagram people! Monster Complex™ celebrates monster stories in classic fiction and pop culture.

 The urban fantasy author stops by as part of her blog tour for her latest novel!
 Faith Hunter talks to Monster Complex about the fun—and challenges—of writing a magical story that’s also a police drama.

-On classic 1960s sitcom The Munsters, Herman Munster is the the spitting image of Universal's Frankenstein’s Monster.
-But the show established at least three different monsters created by Doctor Frankenstein...
+On classic sitcom The Munsters, Herman Munster is the spitting image of Universal's Frankenstein’s Monster.
+But they established at least three different monsters created by Doctor Frankenstein...

 Find out about the new movie with Scooby-Doo and Krypto.
 Also, find more info about Scooby-Doo’s impact on pop culture, the history of Krypto the super dog, and info about more of the many team ups that Scooby-Doo has had with characters in the DC Comics universe…